About sexual assault

 Counselling can help you, your child and your family understand how the sexual assault has affected all of you.
 It can also help you all work through and reduce the effect of the assault.

 Some young people benefit from counselling at the time of the assault.
-Others might not be ready yet for counselling, but might benefit from counselling later.
+Others might not be ready for counselling at that stage, but they might benefit from counselling later.

 Caring for your child at home after sexual assault